Testimony Reveals Confusion, Cuypers Not a Threat Before Tasing

 Disclaimer

-Everything in this report is based on public records, budget documents, and statements by public officials.
+Everything in this report is based on public records, trial transcripts, budget documents, and statements by public officials.
 Any analysis is opinion about public policy, public conduct, or use of taxpayer funds.

 #TheNewsTheTelegramSkips